red5pro/red5pro-installer/Windows/service/README.md

 ## INTRODUCTION
 ---

-This artifact is a windows service for Red5 / Red5pro developed / designed in visual studio 2015.
+This project artifact is about windows service for Red5 / Red5pro developed / designed in visual studio 2015.
 Thsi can be used to register Red5pro as a standard service in windows.

 The service can then be configured and started / stopped using toosl built into windows.
 The program is developed in Windows 10 Pro, but can run on any modern windows desktop / server running Microsoft Dot Net.